MikeHopley/ftl-ships-strategy/index.md

 * 50% if you have shields
 * 60% if you have both

 The most difficult choice is between shields and a weapon.
 Even a Burst Laser 2 is somewhat risky without shields, because unlike hacking it can miss.
-Shields make you a lot safer, especially once upgraded&thinsp;&mdash;&thinsp;but that’s another 50 scrap into defence that won’t help you against 3-shield enemies in sector 4.
+Shields make you a lot safer, especially once upgraded&thinsp;&mdash;&thinsp;but that’s another 50 scrap into defence that won’t help you kill 3-shield enemies in sector 4.

 2-power weapons are also very expensive to get online (165 scrap for weapons-6 and power), so generally prefer 1-power weapons.
 An Ion Blast 1 is especially good, because it’s cheap.
 Spending less scrap on weapons gives you a better chance to switch into hacking later.